Mary Sweeney: Collaborations with David Lynch

 From 1985 to 2006, Sweeney collaborated as producer, writer, script supervisor and editor with filmmaker David Lynch from Blue Velvet to Inland Empire.
-Her editing credits include Blue Velvet (1986), Wild at Heart (1990), Twin Peaks (1991), Industrial Symphony (1991), Twin Peaks: Fire Walk with Me (1992), On the Air (1992), Hotel Room (1993), Lost Highway (1996), The Straight Story (2000), Mulholland Drive (2001) and Baraboo (2009).
+Her editing credits include Blue Velvet (1986), Wild at Heart (1990), Twin Peaks (1990), Industrial Symphony (1991), Twin Peaks: Fire Walk with Me (1992), On the Air (1992), Hotel Room (1993), Lost Highway (1997), The Straight Story (1999), Mulholland Drive (2001) and Baraboo (2009).
 Sweeney is a consulting producer/writer on Matthew Weiner's anthology series The Romanoffs.

 She won the British Academy Award for Best Editing for Mulholland Drive.
 As producer, she won the César Award for Best Foreign Film, and the New York Film Critics Circle Award for Best Film.
 She developed, produced, wrote and edited The Straight Story, for which Richard Farnsworth received an Academy Award nomination.
 As a producer, she won the European Film Award For Best Foreign Film, and the film received four nominations for the Independent Spirit Awards: Best Film, Best Director, Best First Screenplay and Best Actor.
 Her producing credits date from 1995 and include Lost Highway, The Straight Story, Mulholland Drive and Inland Empire, directed by Lynch, and Baraboo (2009), her directorial debut based on her original screenplay.

 Sweeney continued to write screenplays while collaborating with Lynch.
 These include The Surprise Party for Paramount Pictures, and Two Knives, a martial arts film for director Wong Kar-Wai and Fox Searchlight Pictures.

 Filmmaking

-She wrote, directed, produced and edited a short silent film, In the Eye Abides the Heart, filmed in Buenos Aires, which premiered at the 2006 Venice Film Festival, and then played the international festival circuit.
+Sweeney wrote, directed, produced and edited a short silent film, In the Eye Abides the Heart, filmed in Buenos Aires, which premiered at the 2006 Venice Film Festival, and then played the international festival circuit.
 In 2009, she went on to write, direct, produce and edit her debut feature, Baraboo, which premiered at the Edinburgh Film Festival and won Best First Feature awards at the Galway Film Fleadh and the Wisconsin Film Festival.

 Sweeney had been on the board of directors of Film Independent for over two decades since 2000, and was elected chair of the board in 2013, and served nine years in that position before stepping down.
 Film Independent is a non-profit arts organization that produces the Independent Spirit Awards, the Los Angeles Film Festival, and the Film Independent Series at LACMA.

-In 2003, she joined the faculty of the Division of Writing for Screen and Television in the University of Southern California's School of Cinematic Arts.
+In 2003, Sweeney joined the faculty of the Division of Writing for Screen and Television in the University of Southern California's School of Cinematic Arts.
 She was installed as the Dino and Martha De Laurentiis Endowed Professor in 2012.